“Let’s go play cards tonight; should be fun!”

 It can also endear relationships in community, neighbors, and family, helping us to continue living with purpose.
 Happiness is a choice.
 It is not something that comes automatically to us, we have to intentionally choose joy or happiness every day. each day.

 We can also keep a good sense of humor.
 As we mature, life is accompanied by a lot of changes with our bodies and our relationships, but that doesn’t mean we have to take life so seriously.

 Taking time to look at situations and laugh reduces stress and gives you a more positive outlook.
 As Bette Davis said, “Old age ain’t no place for sissies” and Oscar Wilde put it this way, “Life is too important to be taken seriously”.

 Gratitude is another way you can improve and brighten your attitude.

 Each day think of three things you are grateful for, write them down, choose one for focus on for that day.
 Other ways you can practice gratefulness is to make a phone call to someone in need or write a note to let a friend know you are the thinking about them.

 Planning time for friends and family to come for a visit or make plans yourself to take a trip or visit the local museum is another way to be thankful for the things around you.

-Keeping a humorous outlook, choosing to be happy, practicing being grateful can all contribute to changing our mindset to be more positive and in turn helps our relationships with friends and family be encouraging and enjoyable.
+Keeping a humorous outlook, choosing to be happy, and practicing being grateful can all help you be more positive and enjoy the Golden Years.
+This in turn helps our relationships with friends and family be encouraging and enjoyable.